haimkastner/unitsnet-py/README.md

 - **PressureChangeRate**
     -   *Pressure change rate is the ratio of the pressure change to the time during which the change occurred (value of pressure changes per unit time).*

+- **RadiationEquivalentDose**
+    -   *Equivalent dose is a dose quantity representing the stochastic health effects of low levels of ionizing radiation on the human body which represents the probability of radiation-induced cancer and genetic damage.*

 - **RadiationExposure**
     -   *Radiation exposure is a measure of the ionization of air due to ionizing radiation from photons.*